 14. A baby hyrax stays in the womb a long time

 Hyraxes have an unusually long gestation period for their size – around 6 months.
 The litters consist of two to four at a time.
 Babies are quite well-developed at birth and can eat solid food after two weeks.

 Odd as it may seem, hyrax colonies actually demarcate particular spaces for toilet areas.
-There are specific places – usually under rocky ledges – where urine and feces are deposited.
+There are specific places – usually under rocky ledges – where these animals deposit urine and feces.

-Generations of the colony use the very same spot over thousands of years, which has offered fascinating insight into the lives of hyraxes over time.
+Generations of the colony use the very same spot over thousands of years, which has offered fascinating insights into the lives of hyraxes over time.

-Just another weird hyrax behaviour, perhaps, but it has helped us study environmental change!
+Just another weird hyrax behavior, perhaps, but it has helped us study environmental change.

-In the wild, eagles, lions, leopards and other larger predators do feed on hyraxes.
+In the wild, eagles, lions, leopards, and other larger predators feed on hyraxes.
 Hyraxes can be fierce biters, though, so they’re not the easiest of prey.
 The Verreaux’s eagle feeds on hyraxes almost exclusively.

 Hyraxes aren’t shy of cameras, especially on a sunny day.
 Many also have an amusing expression somewhere between irritation and annoyance.
 On such a cute face, it’s hard to resist falling in love.